zethkane/Maven.Quiz4/README.md

 ### Bank
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to create an encapsulation of a `Collection` of `BankAccount` objects.
 * **Methods to Complete**
 	* `BankAccount removeBankAccountByIndex(Integer indexNumber)`
 	* `void addBankAccount(BankAccount bankAccount)`